Hinduism - Rules for Fasting

 People also observe fast to fulfill their wishes, overcome adversity, drive away evil spells, please the gods and planetary gods or obtain their blessings.

-Under normal circumstances, if you are fasting for your own good or spiritual progress, you may set down ground rules.
+Under normal circumstances, if you are fasting for your own good or for spiritual progress, you may set down ground rules.
 Generally, in Hinduism there are three types of fasting.

 1. Abstaining from eating food of all kinds, both liquid and solid foods